en

 The allowance for absolute temporary incapacity due to main illness is paid:

-• in the percentage of 75% of the remuneration received 30 days before disembarkation; if the insured person has worked for a period of less than 30 days, the fixed elements of the remuneration are related to the month;
+• for events occurring by 31 December 2023 to the extent of 75% of the remuneration received 30 days prior to disembarking; if the insured person has worked for a period of less than 30 days, the fixed elements of the remuneration are related to the month;

 The allowance for absolute temporary incapacity due to additional illness is paid:

-• in the percentage of 75% of the remuneration received 30 days before disembarkation;
+• for events occurring by 31 December 2023 to the extent of 75% of the remuneration received 30 days prior to disembarking;

 The allowance for temporary incapacity due to illness for seafarers under permanent contract/paid availability is paid: